badamifs/ml_projects-/README.md

 # Basic ml
 check out the notebook basic_ml.ipynb.
 This gives you a basic framework for splitting, visualizing and predicting.
 You can use this framework with different datsets and test which algorith works best for your dataset.

+# Anomaly detection
+This technique works well when you know most of your dataset is negative (i.e. does not meet anomaly criteria) and only has a small subset of postive outcomes (i.e. meet anomaly criteria)

+In the code I use a simple moving average approach to get trends and then mark anything 3 standard deviations away from the moving avergage as an anomaly

+Very useful with time series data.
+I visualized using a simple plot funtion and a lag_plot within the panda library.
+The lag plot does a good job at detecting outliers as well.